sunnygleason/pubnub-persistence-redis/README.md

 # Before you begin

 * IMPORTANT!
 Make sure that you register for a new PubNub account, and use your own subscription key for any of these samples.
+* Note that RDB-based replication only works with RDB file format 2.4 (hopefully 2.6+ coming soon! in the meantime, updates work)
 * Note that all dependencies should be included in the "deps" folder - let us know if we missed one!
 * If you need to know the revision or source of a dependency, check the GIT_REV or .git_config files in that directory respectively
-* Note that RDB-based replication only works with RDB file format 2.4 (hopefully 2.6+ coming soon! in the meantime, updates work)
 * Note that this proof-of-concept currently only supports a small subset of Redis write commands
 * Note that this has not been scale tested!
 It is merely nifty and awesome...

+# Understanding the 2 Phases of Redis Slave Replication

+Redis replication consists of 2 phases:

+* Phase 1: the slave connects to the master and gets a dump of all entities as an RDB file
+* Phase 2: the slave starts receiving updates in real-time

+The current Redis replicator can read RDB files from Redis 2.4 and earlier.
+We're investigating adding support for 2.6+ soon!
+Even if Phase 1 isn't working for you, it is very likely that Phase 2 will work for receiving real-time updates.

 # Running the code: Starting a Redis Replicator